Flare576/copyroms/README.md

 ## TL;DR

-1. Download the zip that matches your OS to the folder you want your backups
+1. Click on [Releases] to the right and download the zip that matches your OS to the folder you want your backups
 2. Extract the zip
 3. EDIT THE GAME LISTS IN THE `FILTERS` FOLDER
 4. Run the script for the system you're backing up

 ## Details

-## The Goal

 CopyRoms is a set of scripts and lists designed to make backing up your video game collection easy.